raystack/raccoon/docs/docs/concepts/architecture.md

 ### EVENT_ACK = 0

 Raccoon sends the acknowledgments as soon as it receives and deserializes the events successfully using the proto `SendEventRequest`.
+This configuration is recommended when low latency takes precedence over end to end acknoledment.
 The acks are sent even before it is produced to Kafka.
 The following picture depicts the sequence of the event ack.

 ![](/assets/raccoon_ack.png)